Understanding the MOHO in Occupational Therapy

 While covering the MOHO’s importance in occupational therapy, we also need to briefly discuss where this model came from.
 If you don’t remember from OT school, the MOHO originated from Dr. Gary Kiehlofner’s Occupational Therapy Master’s thesis in the 1970’s, and grew from there with the help of many other occupational therapy practitioners along the way.
 It’s goal was to articulate an approach to occupation-based interventions.

-Now as a leading theory in OT, the MOHO is continually studied and supported by over 400 research articles and textbook chapters.
+Now as a leading theory in occupational therapy, the MOHO is continually studied and supported by over 400 research articles and textbook chapters.
 The MOHO also has it’s own textbook, Kielhofner’s Model of Human Occupation: Theory and Application, currently in it’s 5th edition.

 Integrating the MOHO into Occupational Therapy Practice